Bordered Heegaard Floer homology: Invariance and pairing: Degenerations of holomorphic curves

 Finally, consider a general holomorphic comb $U$ in $\bdy\ocM(\x,\y\semico\Source\semico P)$.
 It follows from Formula~\eqref{eq:Index} that each story of $U$ drops the expected dimension by~$1$, so there are at most two stories.
-Further, each story individually has index~$1$, so by the arguments above cannot have any components at east~$\infty$. \end{proof}
+Further, if there are two stories, each story individually has index~$1$, so by the arguments above cannot have any components at east~$\infty$. \end{proof}

-The first four kinds of degenerations will be involved in the definitions of the invariants, in Sections~\ref{sec:type-d-mod} and~\ref{sec:type-a-mod}.
-So we now show that boundary degenerations can not occur in certain parts of the moduli spaces.
-We first show that strong boundary monotonicity depends only on the asymptotics of the moduli space.
+The first four kinds of degenerations will be involved in the definitions of the invariants, in Chapters~\ref{chap:type-d-mod} and~\ref{chap:type-a-mod}.
+So we now show that nodal degenerations can not occur in certain parts of the moduli spaces.
+We give names to three different kinds of nodal degenerations:

+\begin{definition} {boundary degeneration|see{degeneration, boundary}} A {\em boundary degeneration} is a nodal holomorphic comb with the property that some irreducible component of the source has no $+$ or $-$ punctures and is mapped via a non-constant map to $\Sigma$. \end{definition}

+\begin{definition} {boundary double point|see{degeneration, boundary double point}} {double point, boundary|see{degeneration, boundary double point}} A {\em boundary double point} is a holomorphic comb whose source is a nodal curve and has a node $q$ on the boundary with the property that the projection to $[0,1]\times \RR$ is not constant near either preimage point $q_1$ or $q_2$ of $q$ in the normalization of the nodal curve. \end{definition}

+\begin{definition} A \emph{ghost component} of a holomorphic comb $u$ is a component $S_0$ of the source $S$ of $u$ such that $u|_{S_0}$ is constant.
+If $u$ has a ghost component then we say $u$ is \emph{haunted}. \end{definition}

+\begin{lemma} Every nodal degeneration results in a boundary degeneration, a curve with boundary double point, or a haunted curve. \end{lemma} \begin{proof} If a nodal curve has no ghost components and no boundary degenerations then $\pi_\DD\circ u$ is non-trivial on every component, and hence $u$ has a boundary double point. \end{proof}